jessitron/org-dep-graph/README.md

 - import this project into IntelliJ
 - modify FetchAllApp.scala to change the hard-coded org name and output name
 - if you don't want repos cloned into your project dir: set up a run configuration that runs it where you want the repos cloned
-- right-click in FetchAllApp to run it in IntelliJ
+- right-click in MakeAPicture to run it in IntelliJ

 Nope, this isn't useful enough yet for me to set up an executable jar and a script.